 One a penny, two a penny,

 Hot-cross buns!— A traditional rhyme (via the Poetry Foundation)

 Hot cross buns have been a traditional food at Easter for a long time.
 The buns are decorated with a cross and were once eaten specifically on Good Friday in remembrance of Christ.
 They were originally plain buns with a dough cross instead of the sweet, raisin-filled treats that stores sell today.

 The idea of selling the buns for one or two a penny dates from the sixteenth or seventeenth century.
 The buns themselves may date from several centuries earlier, however.
-The "Hot cross buns" rhyme is still enjoyed today, though like the Christmas poem above its date of origin is unknown.
-It's often sung as a song.
+The "Hot Cross Buns" rhyme is still enjoyed today, though like the Christmas poem above its date of origin is unknown.
+The poem is often sung.

 Guy Fawkes and the Gunpowder Plot

 Bonfire Night, Fireworks Day or Night, or Guy Fawkes Day is a popular event in Britain that was associated with the penny for many years.
 The event celebrates the capture of Guy Fawkes, who was involved in the Gunpowder Plot of 1605.

 Fawkes was found in the cellar of the Houses of Parliament with thirty-six barrels of gunpowder on the night of November 4th.
 His goal was to destroy the building as well as King James 1, who was expected to be in the building on November 5th in order to open parliament.
 James was a Protestant.
 Fawkes was one of a group of Catholics who objected to their repression by Protestants and were determined to do something about it.
 They wanted to place a Catholic on the throne.